Having reliable operating systems in place is essential for efficient material flow in today’s fulfillment operations.

 The Micro-Span Transfer module from Spantech features a knife-edge profile at either end, enabling it to transfer even small products between conveyors.
 For tinier products, a transfer plate can be added to minimize the distance between the edge of the transfer module and the end of the conveyor unit.

-As mentioned above, a flat, thin plate can extend the edge of a transfer module.
+Transfer Plates: A flat, thin plate extending the edge of a transfer module.
 The plate prevents small objects from falling through the gap between the end of the conveyor and the edge of the transfer system.
+A transfer plate can be used as an inexpensive transfer method instead of rollers if the product being moved has a small degree of friction with a flat surface.

 Assisted Transfers